aniketd9798/Telecom-Churn-Analysis-Dashboard/README.md

 # Telecom Customer Churn Analysis Dashboard (Power BI)

 This project presents a complete Telecom Customer Churn Analysis built using Power BI.
-It helps identify why customers Churn Rate , which groups are at high risk, and what business actions can reduce churn.
+It helps identify "customers Churn Rate","which groups are at high risk","and what business actions can reduce churn".

 ## Project Files Included
 Telecom churn Analysis.pbix — Power BI dashboard